 Geoscience Technical Specialist

-Son Nguyen is a Geoscience Technical Specialist who uses geoscientific and engineering principles to assess the safety of nuclear installations.
-His work at the CNSC is critical for the protection of the public’s health and the environment.
+Son has worked for the CNSC since 1982.
+As a Geoscience Technical Specialist, he uses geoscientific and engineering principles to assess the safety of nuclear installations.

 Son also conducts research in collaboration with Canadian and international partners to keep up to date with scientific and engineering developments and to ensure that licensing decisions are based on science.